-The Department of the Interior strives to strengthen its government-togovernment relationship with Indian tribes through a commitment to consultation with Tribes and recognition of their right to selfgovernance and Tribal sovereignty.
+The Department strives to strengthen its government-to-government relationship with Indian tribes through a commitment to consultation with Tribes and recognition of their right to self-governance and Tribal sovereignty.
 The Department evaluated this direct final rule under E.O.
 13175 and the Department's consultation policies and determined that it has no substantial, direct effects on federally recognized Indian tribes and that consultation under the Department's Tribal consultation policies is not required.
 The rule merely revises the Federal regulations to remove unnecessary regulatory language.